 Yes, hospitals and allopathic doctors are great for broken legs, surgery, acute care, but when it comes to a chronic disease, it’s better to hedge your bets.

-The final key to my own healing was Pauling’s wet dream, the ability to measure bio-individuality accurately and objectively, without having to rely on biased judgement.
-Molecular blood tests known as metabolomics track so-called metabolites, the traces of over 5,000 energy processes in the human biochemistry, to identify specific blockades and deficiencies in e.g. the Krebs cycle.
+The final key to my own healing was Pauling’s wet dream, the ability to measure bio-individuality accurately and objectively, without having to rely on biased judgment.
+Molecular blood tests are known as metabolomics track so-called metabolites, the traces of over 5,000 energy processes in human biochemistry, to identify specific blockades and deficiencies in e.g. the Krebs cycle.
 Metabolomics is less than a decade old science, but it’s catching on fast (you can do a free survey here to see if the method applies to you).
-Based on metabolomic information, a metabolomically certified doctor can recommend a precise nutritional, supplementation and lifestyle protocol to restart the human engine.
+Based on metabolomic information, a metabolically certified doctor can recommend a precise nutritional, supplementation, and lifestyle protocol to restart the human engine.

 This is what self-healing is about, after all: to give the human body enough energy to fix itself.
 The method is relevant for all chronic disease conditions.

 Metabolomic data shows that the most fundamental blockades we have in our biological combustion engine are based usually on nutritional deficiencies and/or excessive toxins.
 When I began to address both areas, I not only healed but transformed.
 Within six months of starting the protocol, I was flying mentally and physically.
 No more recurring doctor visits.
 No more prescriptions.
 No more shifting energy and motivation levels.
 No more excess weight.
 Just a pure flow in a state of perfect health and energy.